simo1c/GateMeClass/tutorial/readme.md

 ## Preparation

-It is highly recommended to follow these steps prior to utilizing GateMeClass.

 ### Step 1: Installation of the required R libraries.

 This is a list of all the R packages that are fundamental to be able to run GateMeClass.